By Sem. Maximilian B. Estayo

 The pope - and this is pastoral care at its best form - humbly admitted to not having the answer and only offered consoling words to the teary eyed Palomar and the audience that was in tears with her, "Why do children suffer?
 When the heart is able to ask itself and weep, then we can understand something."
 He went on to say, "let us learn how to weep as she has shown us today and let us not forget this lesson.
 The great question of why so many children suffer, she did this in tears.
 The response that we can make today is: let us really learn how to weep."

-In my own experience, a friend of mine who has suffered from the rejection of his father asked me: Why does one's greatest hurt have to come from your family, from the ones you love the most?
 I wanted to say that it is exactly the price of loving.
 You cannot love without being hurt.
 When you love, be prepared to get hurt.
 It is like saying the time of your death was already set on the day you were born.
 Now, it makes it moot and academic – your family will hurt you the most because it is they you love the most.
 But it is also true that with them you experience the highest joy.
 But I stopped dead on my tracks and, imitating Pope Francis, I just listened to my friend.

 Indeed, what father would give his child a snake if he asked for fish? (cf. Lk.
 11:11).
 God, certainly more loving than any father we can find on earth, does not want his children, let alone the young ones, to experience pain.
 But they have to undergo some hurts to know how it is to live.